HirenGajjar/Writing-a-Quality-Code/README.md

 2. Use default functions provided by PHP, such as array_filter(), array_insert(), etc
 3. Utilize open-source libraries like CORS, Tinker, and Entrust

+---

+# Summary
+- Naming conventions, comments, and precise functions
+- Be consistent, avoid repetition, and be specific when building features
+- Code should be written in a way that helps others understand it; documentation and following higher standards can help in open-source contributions